Zino-ctrlZ/FindFive/README.md

 1. Clone github repo
 2. import project
 3. Run server class //it is important you know the ip of whatever device runs server class as you will need it for client config
 4. Imput arguments to run Client class.
-Format: IPAddress NameOfPlayer PortNumberOfServer
+Format: ServerIPAddress NameOfPlayer PortNumberOfServer
 5. Run Client Class